 Carla was born and raised in Vanderhoof, the geographical centre of British Columbia and one of the earliest Mennonite settlements in the province.
-Though she left Vanderhoof after high school and has lived on Vancouver Island for a quarter of a century, she still returns in her writing to her childhood hometown, her family, those long Sunday sermons, and the rumble of her father’s logging truck coming down the drive.
+Though she left Vanderhoof after high school and has lived on Vancouver Island ever since, she still returns in her writing to her childhood hometown, her family, those long Sunday sermons, and the rumble of her father’s logging truck coming down the drive.

-Carla’s newest book, Every Little Scrap and Wonder – part ode to childhood, part love letter to rural life – was published on October 15, 2019 by Greystone Press.
+Carla’s first memoir, Every Little Scrap and Wonder – part ode to childhood, part love letter to rural life – was published on October 15, 2019 by Greystone Books.

 Occasionally, Carla’s writing shows up on other pages: